rolfea/rolfe-blog/source/_drafts/HoistTheJollyRoger.md

 ---
 title: Hoist The Jolly Roger
-tags:
+tags: JavaScript, ES6
 ---

-I recently stumbled across [this article](https://www.linkedin.com/pulse/preparing-front-end-web-development-interview-2017-david-shariff/) from David Shariff while I was looking for JavaScript exercises for my students at [Bloc](https://www.bloc.io/).
+I recently stumbled across [this article](http://davidshariff.com/blog/preparing-for-a-front-end-web-development-interview-in-2017/) from David Shariff while I was looking for JavaScript exercises for my students at [Bloc](https://www.bloc.io/).
 His article details topics across the entire front end that are extremely important, but what caught my eye in particular were the JavaScript concepts.
-In my continuous quest for **JavaScript World Domination**&trade; I thought this list was a great representation of "topics that I sort of understand, but that have to Google when I'm pressed for details" on, so I'm going to work through the concepts one by one.
+In my continuous quest for **JavaScript World Domination**&trade; I thought this list was a great representation of "topics that I sort of understand, but that have to Google when I'm pressed for details" on, so I'm going to work through these concepts one by one to solidify my understanding.

 ## Is Hoisting Foisting You?